Posts that contain books by author ‘

 Creative Commons is one of the best innovations to grow out of global interconnectivity.

 Under copyright law, rights to use copyrighted materials are granted on a one-by-one basis.
-Traditional copyright law does not provide a… Read the rest
+Traditional copyright law does not provide a practical way to permit wide-ranging… Read the rest

 After searching the four corners of the internet, you have found the image that captures the essence of your story.
-You want to use it on your cover, website, bookmarks, ball caps, t-shirts and coffee… Read the rest
+You want to use it on your cover, website, bookmarks, ball caps, t-shirts and coffee mugs.
+And perhaps you… Read the rest

 What is the worst mistake a self-publishing author could make?